 66 ½ years

 1 January 1957 and later

 Super lump sum or pension when I retire?

 The impact of taking either a lump sum or pension from your superannuation account when you retire depends on your individual situation.
 The decision you make can affect the amount of tax you pay and also your entitlement to a government-funded Age Pension.

-Centrelink can provide information about how Age Pension entitlements are affected by the way in which you access your superannuation benefits.
+Centrelink (Services Australia) can provide information about how Age Pension entitlements are affected by the way in which you access your superannuation benefits.

 The taxation rules are designed to encourage people to take their benefits as a pension rather than as a lump sum.

 There are a range of matters that need to be considered when deciding whether to take your superannuation benefit as a lump sum or a pension.
 If you have a large benefit you probably should seek assistance from an appropriately licensed and qualified financial planner so you can ensure you understand the best option for your particular circumstances.